ayushk1122/marlins-affiliate-schedule-api/README.md

-# Marlins Affiliate Schedule API
+# Marlins/MLB Team Affiliate Schedule API

 A FastAPI-based web service that provides real-time schedules and live game data for the Miami Marlins (and any other MLB team) and their minor league affiliates.
 The API fetches data from MLB's official API and provides enhanced formatting with live game state information.